Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 Apply for Business Licenses and Permits

-- Business license: There isn’t a general state of Maryland business license, but some cities require businesses to obtain licensing before they can start.
+- Business license: There isn’t a general state of Maryland business license, but some cities require licensing before starting.
 Licensing is often done through the Circuit Court in the county where the business is located.

 - Professional license: Certain services in Maryland, such as barbershops, accountants, salons, and others, must be licensed.

-- Sales tax license: A sales tax license from the Comptroller of Maryland is necessary to sell products and certain services.
+- Sales tax license: To sell products and certain services, you need a Maryland sales tax license from the Comptroller of Maryland.

 File Maryland LLC Annual Reports

-LLCs are required to file an annual report with the Maryland State Department of Assessments and Taxation.
-The annual report is due by April 15th of each year.
+LLCs are required to file an annual report with the Maryland State Department of Assessments and Taxation, which is due by April 15th each year.

 Additionally, if your LLC will own, use, or lease personal property in Maryland, the Personal Property Tax Return will need to be filed along with the annual report.
 Personal property can include equipment, tools, inventory, computers, supplies, and more.
-The amount of personal property taxes will vary depending on the type of property being used in the state.
+Personal property taxes will vary depending on the type of property used in the state.

 File the Beneficial Owner Information Report